Drop-OSS/drop-docs/docs/installing-drop-app/archlinux.md

-# Installing the drop-app client on archlinux
+# Installing the drop-app client on Archlinux

 To install the client application on your system, you will need to be able to install packages from the [AUR](https://aur.archlinux.org/).